-Apart from that, UAE nationals have an option for mortgage payment that can help them to avail financing for nearly 85% of the property value.
+Apart from that, UAE nationals have an option for a mortgage payment that can help them to avail financing for nearly 85% of the property value.
 However, expats have an option to get loans of nearly 80% of the total property price.
 The total loan tenure provided is 25 years.

 Through the help of these essential features, obtaining a villa or flat in UAE becomes easier than ever.
 Users can also become owner of a lavish piece of real estate property in very few days without requiring full rental property payment to pay the full price up-front.
-Users looking to purchase residential property in dubai can also compare different mortgage rates with mortgage calculator.
+Users looking to purchase residential property in Dubai can also compare different mortgage rates with a mortgage calculator.

 To apply for a residential mortgage, buyers can either directly approach banks or take financial advice from a mortgage broker.
 A mortgage broker could well prove to be a great asset for potential expatriate borrowers.

 They can help in navigating the fluctuation in the local market.
 Moreover, they can also help you to find the right deal for your circumstances.
 Mortgage applications within the UAE are processed within a span of few weeks.

 It could also be helpful for obtaining agreement in principle before you are able to make a complete application.
 An agreement in principle can also involve the bank in providing a basic approval for obtaining a loan in advance of you to find a property in Dubai.
 It will also allow you for making an offer on a home when you know if it is in your stipulated budget.